Financing & Mortgages: Benahavís & Costa del Sol

 Who Can Borrow & Typical LTVs

-• Spanish residents: banks commonly offer up to 70–80% LTV of valuation (or purchase price if lower).
+• Spanish residents: typically up to 70–80% LTV

 Rates, Terms & Products

-• Fixed rate: stable repayments for 5–30 years; early-repayment fees may apply.
+• Fixed: stable repayments for 5–30 years

 Documents Checklist

-• Last 3–6 months’ payslips (employees) or tax returns/accounts (self-employed).
+• Recent payslips or tax returns/accounts

-• Property details once chosen: reservation, purchase price, community fees estimate.
+• Property details once selected

 Process & Timeline

-2. Formal application: KYC/AML, credit assessment, preliminary approval.
+2. Formal application: credit and compliance checks

 Bank Fees & Purchase Costs